SathwikHegde/AI-Learning/README.md

 **Module 6: AI for Retail**
 This module focuses on how Artificial Intelligence is revolutionizing the Retail sector.
 It examines key use cases, including personalized recommendations, inventory optimization, demand forecasting, and enhancing the in-store and online customer experience.

-Module 6: AI for Retail
+**Module 7: AI for Health Care**
-This module focuses on how Artificial Intelligence is revolutionizing the Retail sector.
-It examines key use cases, including personalized recommendations, inventory optimization, demand forecasting, and enhancing the in-store and online customer experience
+This final module explores the powerful applications of AI within the Health Care industry.
+Topics will cover areas like diagnostic imaging analysis, drug discovery, personalized medicine, and optimizing patient care and hospital operations.